microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 > Observation: The node for `var.identifier` holds on to the extra parent rule `meta var.identifier` and will answer queries accordingly.

-When we want to find out how a scope should be themed, we can query this Trie.
+When we want to find out how a scope should be themed, we can query this trie.

 For example:

 | Query     | Results |
 |-----------|---------|